Are Listening Skills a Lost Art?

 I had a friend who would go to meetings and, rather than look at the speaker, he would close his eyes and just listen.
 If you can actually sit and listen to someone with your eyes closed and not judge the outside, but just listen for the words, inflection, and emotion, you might get a lot more out of it.

-We have two ears and one mouth – we should listen twice as much as we speak.
+We have two ears and one mouth so that we can listen twice as much as we speak.– Epictetus, Greek Philosopher

 Guitarist Steve Morse on Listening – IC Interview